-The National Education Department developed the Credit Administration Program (CAP) and the Advanced Credit Administration Program (ACAP) to meet the educational needs of today’s credit professional.
-Both programs comprise a series of college-equivalent courses designed to improve or enhance the credit professional’s skills and knowledge.
+The National Education Department developed the Credit Administration Program (CAP) to meet the educational needs of today’s credit professional.
+The CAP program comprises a series of introductory and advanced college-equivalent courses designed to improve or enhance the credit professional’s skills and knowledge.
 These courses are not designed to serve as on-the-job training courses.
-The CAP and ACAP programs are offered exclusively through NACM Affiliated Associations and can lead to a CBA (Certified Business Associate), CBF (Certified Business Fellow), or CCE (Certified Credit Executive) certification.
+The CAP courses are in-classroom courses offered exclusively through NACM Affiliated Associations and can lead to a CBA (Certified Business Associate), CBF (Certified Business Fellow), or CCE (Certified Credit Executive) certification.
 Please visit of certifications page to learn more about our professional certifications.

-The Credit Administration Program provides participants with a solid foundation of knowledge to successfully navigate the world of credit.
+The Credit Administration Programs introductory courses provide participants with a solid foundation of knowledge to successfully navigate the world of credit.
 These introductory courses fulfill the requirements of the National Institute of Credits CBA certification and prepare applicants for the CBA designation proficiency exam.

 There is a required textbook for each course which may be purchased through the NACM Bookstore.
 A complete list of required chapters for each text can be found in the CBA Designation Exam Study Guide.

 From January 1999 through December 2001, all three CAP classes were recommended for two credit hours each of college equivalency by the American Council on Education (ACE).
 For information on ACE or confirmation of NACM’s status as a participating organization during that time, please visit ACE’s web site at www.acenet.edu.